 Owners are often trying to work a deal on a location, or have a partner with the perfect building or surplus equipment.
 Use of these spaces or equipment may or may not be advisable.
 Key considerations can include available power, jurisdiction, parking, delivery, utilities locations, and much more.

 ExtraktLAB Offers Hemp Extraction Facility Design and Layout Services

-ExtraktLAB has been doing design and layout of cannabis and hemp processing facilities since 2016.
+ExtraktLAB has been doing design and layout of hemp processing facilities since 2016.
 We started out on a steep learning curve and missed many important considerations over the years.
 We learned about requirements in various jurisdictions.

 We became heavily involved in layout and design for GMP or GPP facilities due to the large number of international sales we were doing.
 In those jurisdictions, we were involved in GMP facilities and layout.